-10. RELEVANCE OF MERGERS & ACQUISITION (M & A) TO BANKING SECTOR merger proposals are not rejected on the basis of competition.
+RELEVANCE OF MERGERS & ACQUISITION (M & A) TO BANKING SECTOR

+Banking industry structures have been dramatically altered by the bank mergers over the past decade, particularly significant bank mergers.
+The majority of merger proposals are not rejected on the basis of competition.
 There is no reason to expect that future mergers of even the largest banking organisations will be significantly hindered by present antitrust laws.
 Consolidation of institutions, worldwide operations, development of new technology, and universal banking are the four themes that are radically changing the financial sector.
-Keeping track of the financial industry increasingly difficult is becoming due to the aforementioned tendencies.
-Only the banking collapses of the 1920s and 1930s and the pre-civil war free-banking legislation that allowed a large number of newly organised banks to enter were equivalent in magnitude to the merger-driven structural reorganization m envisaged.
-It is no longer uncommon for Bank Economists to consider recent changes in banking regulations as a long-overdue retionalization that will enhance efficiency and increase Bank diversity and stability.
+Keeping track of the financial industry is becoming increasingly difficult due to the aforementioned tendencies.
+Only the banking collapses of the 1920s and 1930s and the pre-civil war free-banking legislation that allowed a large number of newly organised banks to enter were equivalent in magnitude to the merger-driven structural re-organization menvisaged.
+It is no longer uncommon for Bank

+Economists to consider recent changes in banking regulations as a long-overdue retionalization that will enhance efficiency and increase Bank diversity and stability.
 In the long term, some forecasters believe that local markets will expand to the national level.
 These people are confident and optimistic about how much competition there will be for customers like small borrowers, who are now reliant on their Local Banks for their financial needs.
 Consolidation of the banking industry is crucial for a number of reasons, including the following: